Monyancha/cicheck/README.md

 to add more features and enhacements work on Processing source code.

 * the Processing code uses:
-	> controlP5 library for User Interface GUI (Available in Processing library manager) / Java Excel API library for User Interface GUI (Included on the code source of Processing) / Java Mail Library (Builtin with Processing).
+	> Java Excel API library (Included on the code source of Processing) / Java Mail Library (Builtin with Processing).
 * the Arduino code uses MFRC522 library (Available in Arduino library manager).
 * the Arduino pitch sounds library (included) for future sound feature developement.